xingchen0123/xingchen0123.github.io/index.md

 My research has appeared or is forthcoming in ***World Development, Research & Politics, Journal of Development Economics, Governance***, and other journals.
 I am also contributing a chapter to the forthcoming ***Oxford Handbook on Authoritarian Politics***.

 ## Research Interests
-- Political Psychology, Political Behavior, Public Opinion, Comparative Political Economy
+- Political Psychology, Political Behavior, Authoritarian Information Politics, Chinese Politics

 ## Employment
 -  Assistant professor, School of International Relations and Public Affairs, Fudan University, 2020-present